charbelnehme/case-study/README.md

 What solution does this company offer that their competitors do not or cannot offer?

+SMART Box™ is the new way to compare business loans.
+It stands for: Straightforward Metrics Around Rate and Total cost and shows key metrics so you can compare the cost of capital.
+Because when it comes to business loans, it pays to compare.

 Which technologies are they currently using, and how are they implementing them? **

 Instead of lengthy loan applications and even longer waits for approval, Moula is using artificial intelligence to accelerate the speed at which small businesses can get a loan.
 It’s turned what was often a fortnight’s delay into a 48-hour turnaround, delivering fast funds based on a much clearer understanding of an organisation’s creditworthiness.